How to tell if your dog is cold

 Which Dogs Need Protection from Cold?

-Thick-furred, dark-coated, fatter and hairy dogs may not be as vulnerable to cold as their thinner and less furry and hairy counterparts.
-But they still need protection from cold.
+All dogs need protection from cold.
+Thick-furred, dark-coated, fatter, and hairy dogs may not be as vulnerable to cold as their thinner and less furry and hairy counterparts.
+But they still need protection from the cold.

 Dogs with short hair, puppies, and tiny dogs always need extra protection from the cold.
 Factors such as age and health also affect your dog's ability to withstand cold.
-Sick dogs, very young dogs, and aged dogs do not have the physical capability to maintain their body temperatures and therefore need extra protection.
+Sick dogs, very young dogs, and aged dogs do not have the physical capability to maintain their body temperatures and, therefore, need extra protection.

 It is essential to know if your dog is showing signs of cold so that you can take appropriate action immediately.